 Take advantage of the taste-tests at many of the stores to help you decide!

 Sample the Best Japanese Cakes in Tokyo

-Tokyo Banana is a famous and popular sweet souvenir from Tokyo, and is much loved by Japanese people everywhere.
+This is a famous and popular sweet souvenir from Japan, and is much loved by Japanese people everywhere.

 This cheesecake is made with cream cheese produced in Denmark, enveloped and baked in an aromatic biscuit base made from Hokkaido-grown wheat flour.

 It melts smoothly in your mouth for a supremely rich, intense experience of pure extravagance.